OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/03-Review_Webserver_Metafiles_for_Information_Leakage.md

 ...
 ```

-Web spiders/robots/crawlers can [intentionally ignore](https://blog.isc2.org/isc2_blog/2008/07/the-attack-of-t.html) the `Disallow` directives specified in a `robots.txt` file, such as those from [Social Networks](https://www.htbridge.com/news/social_networks_can_robots_violate_user_privacy.html) to ensure that shared linked are still valid.
+Web spiders/robots/crawlers can [intentionally ignore](https://blog.isc2.org/isc2_blog/2008/07/the-attack-of-t.html) the `Disallow` directives specified in a `robots.txt` file.
 Hence, `robots.txt` should not be considered as a mechanism to enforce restrictions on how web content is accessed, stored, or republished by third parties.

 The `robots.txt` file is retrieved from the web root directory of the web server.
 For example, to retrieve the `robots.txt` from `www.google.com` using `wget` or `curl`: